brown-ccv/CaveWriting-Parser/README.md

 # CaveWriting-Parser

-Parser for converting XML code from CaveWriting into a Unity project
+Unity package for converting XML code from CaveWriting projects into a Unity project

 I'm adding notes about the changes to the C# classes I'm making while I work through them.
 This is just in case I have to redo the conversion and thus these changes.
 Notes can be deleted (moved at the least) when we go to publish the finalized package.